hedixia/HeavyBallNODE/README.md

 First create a NODE type module by

-node = NODE(...)
+cell = NODE(...)

+Or a HBNODE by

+cell = HBNODE(...)

 And turn it into a time series model by

-model = NODEintegrate(node, initial_condition)
+model = NODEintegrate(cell)

-Comparably there is a residual network type model by
+It can also be used as a residual network analogy by

+model = NODElayer(cell)

+For NODE-RNN type hybrids, use

-model = NODElayer(node)
+model = ODE_RNN(ode, cell, nhid, ic)

-Initial condition input are

-1. constant input
-2. nn.Parameter
-3. nn.Module

-In training phase, call model with parameters:

-- initial_condition = None
-- evaluation_times = evaluation_times, including the first one as starting time.
-- x0stats = if initial condition is a nn.Module, then provide its input.
-Otherwise, set it to None (default).

-In evaluating phase, if there is a initial condition given, then input initial_condition.
-Otherwise, set it to None.

-Experiments:

-- Silverbox initialization test in fig.3: silverbox_init.py
+here nhid is the hidden shape (same shape as ode / cell input and output). ic is the initial conditions.

+## Experiments

+As Jupyter Notebooks:

-- Point cloud separation in sec 5.1:
+- Point cloud separation in sec 5.1: point_cloud/nested_n_spheres_hbnode.ipynb
-- MNIST in sec 5.2: mnist/mnist_full_run.py
 - CIFAR in sec 5.2: HeavyBall_CIFAR.ipynb

+As Python files

+- Silverbox initialization test in fig.3: python3 silverbox_init.py
+- MNIST in sec 5.2: python3 mnist/mnist_full_run.py
-- Plane Vibration in sec 5.3: plane_vibration
+- Plane Vibration in sec 5.3: python3 run.py pv hbnode
-- Walker2D in sec 5.4: walker2d
+- Walker2D in sec 5.4: python3 run.py walker hbnode